techpvk/datafeed/readme.md

 # DATAFEED
-We are going to work on the platform where it accpets feeds and aggrate the data into cold with different forms.
+We are going to work on the platform to accepts the feeds and aggregate  the data into cloud  in different forms.

-Arciture digram coming soon!!! stay tuned!!!
+Architecture diagram coming soon!!! stay tuned!!!